Crinklebine/trump_watcher/README.md

 If you want to build it yourself:

-- Python 3.11+
+- Python 3.9+
 - Install dependencies: `pip install -r requirements.txt`
-- Run locally: `python main.py`
+- Build a Windows EXE using: `python build_app.py` find your EXE in /dist
-- Or build a Windows EXE using: `python build_app.py`
+- `python main.py` currently unsupported due to bound playwright chromium-headless-shell

-GitHub Actions are configured to automatically build production EXEs.
+GitHub Actions are configured to automatically build production ZIP file with version number.

 ---